Management Concentration, Bachelor of Business Administration - MGMT

 B.A. in Economics

-The Comprehensive Project in Economics requires successful completion of a major research paper as part of ECON 495 Senior Economics Seminar.
+The Comprehensive Project in Economics requires successful completion of a major research paper.

 B.B.A.